A Rigorous Computational Approach to Linear Response: Response for a stochastic perturbation

-i.e. assumption (4) of Proposition \ref{prop1} is satisfied.
-For the other assumptions we refer to the following remark. \begin{remark} Let $h$ be the fixed point in $C^2([0,1])$ of $\mathcal{L}$.
+can be treated in the same way using the fact that $f\in C^{2}$. \end{proof} In order to apply Proposition \ref{prop1} and Theorem \ref{main} to the stochastic perturbation we note that the previous proposition ensures that assumption (4) of Proposition \ref{prop1} is satisfied.
+For the other assumptions we refer to the following remark. \begin{remark} Let $h$ be the fixed probability density in $C^2([0,1])$ of $\mathcal{L}$.
 By Lemma \ref{Jcontract} we have $J(h)=0$.
 Therefore,

 \end{remark} \begin{remark} \ By Item (1) of Lemma \ref{lemma23} it follows that